naqibannur/fpga-npu-pcie/README.md

 # FPGA NPU PCIe Project

+**⚠️ IMPORTANT NOTE: This is an initial development version.
+The HDL code and software components have not been tested yet and are provided as a starting framework for development.**

 A high-performance Neural Processing Unit (NPU) implementation on FPGA with PCIe interface for accelerated machine learning inference.

 ## Overview